esnacc/esnacc-ng/README.md

 (a BER encoding) that can later be loaded at runtime by the table driven encoding and decoding routines.

+When using the python option, esnacc produces a .py file that can be used for BER encoding and decoding (sometimes).

 FUTURE ENCHANCEMENTS
 --------------------